maxbergmark/countdown-numbers-game/README.md

 	((2 + 1) x (2 + 1)) x (3 x 3) = 81    (RPN: 21+21+*33**)

 However, since their RPN representation is different, they count as two different solutions.
 Thus, the real benefit out the output file is checking whether the number of ways to reach a specific target is zero or non-zero.

+## Performance

+One important factor for improving performance comes from using `std::next_permutation`.
+Since each RPN expression consists of 11 tokens, we should expect there to be `11! = 39916800` ways to order these tokens.
+But this is only correct if all tokens are unique.
+When accounting for RPN expressions with duplicate tokens, the total number of RPN evaluations drops by a significant amount.

+Without considering duplicate tokens, the total number of RPN evaluations is `13243 * 56 * 11! = 2.960262e+13`.
+If we account for duplicates, we instead end up evaluating `2.498643e+12` RPN expressions, a work reduction of 91.56%.

+Using the single core time from the Amazon EC2 c5a.16xlarge benchmark below (1071m17.573s = 64277.573s), we can calculate that each RPN evaluation took `64277.573s / 2.498643e+12 = 25.725ns`.
+With a clock frequency of 3.5GHz, this is equivalent to about 87.465 clock cycles per RPN evaluation.

+The reason that it's possible to evaluate a RPN expression using only 87.465 clock cycles on average is that most RPN expression are invalid when using a random permutation of 6 numbers and 5 operators.
+Actually, only `10!` of the possible `11!` permutations (ignoring duplicates) yield valid RPN expressions.

+No exact calculation on the exact number of discarded RPN expressions exists for now, but we can estimate that this discovery provides about 10x speedup if we are able to quickly discard invalid RPN expressions.

 ## Running analysis